Afternoon tea – go all-out with the tea, cake and cucumber sandwiches, and charge your friends and family for the privilege.

 Supermarket bag pack – ask to hold a bag-packing day in your local supermarket.
 Bring some friends, pick a busy shopping day and get packing for small change.

-Sweepstakes – good fun for sports tournaments and the Eurovision Song Contest!
-Charge people to enter and the winners receive either a prize or a small percentage of the money raised.
+Sweepstakes – good fun for sports tournaments and the Eurovision Song Contest.
+Charge people to enter and the winners get either a prize or a small percentage of the money raised.

 Treasure hunt – lay a trail of clues with a top prize at the end.
 Charge people to take part.

 Uniform-free day – an easy school fundraiser: ditch the uniform for a fee.

 Variety show – everyone has a talent, right?
 Put on a show and charge people to watch.

 Walk – whether you challenge yourself to reach 10,000 steps a day or hike the Great Wall of China, walking is a great way to get fit while fundraising.
 Take part in one of our walks.

 Wine tasting evening – see if a supermarket or off-license will donate a few bottles for the tasting, and sell bottles for them at the end (for a small profit of course).

 Xmas party/fair – organise a big Christmas party or sell homemade gifts at a Christmas fair.